-Wallace Community College participates in intercollegiate men's baseball and women's softball.
-Interested students should contact the Athletic Department on the Wallace Campus.
+Wallace Community College participates in intercollegiate men's baseball and women's softball as a member of the National Junior College Athletic Association and Alabama Community College Conference.
+Interested students should contact the Athletic Department on the Wallace Campus for more information.